Web Hosting Service Level Agreements

 We Often Maintain SLAs with Our Infrastructure Providers

-FatLab often maintains SLAs with many of our service providers, these however are exclusive to our relationship with these partners and not passed on to our clients.
+FatLab often maintains SLAs with many of our service providers; these, however, are exclusive to our relationship with these partners and not passed on to our clients.

 These SLAs Are Not Passed to the Client